-If you're just visiting the state and have a valid out-of-country license, you may legally drive for up to one year in the state.
+If you're just visiting the state and have a valid out-of-country license, you may legally drive for a short amount of time in the state.
 Keep your license with you at all times.

 You'll also need an International Driving Permit.
 Your home country issues these, and they help translate your out-of-country license for U.S. officials.

 After moving into the state you will need to obtain an Indiana driver's license.
 You will be required to pass a knowledge exam and a vision test.
 Some drivers may also pass a road test.Other Topics in This Section